Anon-Planet/thgtoa/docs/guide/index.md

 - Do not use the currency you just got from an ATM that could record dispensed bills serial numbers.

-- Be careful if you print anything that it is not watermarked by your printer (See [Printing Watermarking]).
+- Be careful if you print anything that it is not watermarked by your printer (See [Printer Watermarking](#printer-watermarking)).

 - Do not lick the envelope or the stamps[^472] if you use them to avoid leaving DNA traces.